teja318/teja318/README.md

 🥅 2021 Goals: Contribute more to Open Source projects

-⚡ Fun fact: I love Listiening Old songs and play Shuttle and Cooking
+⚡ Fun fact: I love Listiening Old songs and play Batmenton and Cooking

 ## ✉️ Connect me on:
 <p align="center">